lcreid/solr-nutch-vagrant/README.md

 # solr-nutch-vagrant

 This is a Vagrantfile to create a [Vagrant](https://www.vagrantup.com/) virtual machine running the [Nutch](http://nutch.apache.org/) web crawler, and storing the results of the crawl in the [Solr](http://lucene.apache.org/solr/) search engine.
 It's meant for web site developers who need to develop and test search functionality on their web site.
+You can run this virtual machine on the machine where you're developing the web site.
+You can test all the search functionality of your site against a real search engine.

 # Quick start